rokocuba/AI-Agent-RAG-Platform/README.md

 #### 2. The Strategy Design Pattern

-A core architectural decision was the extensive use of the Strategy pattern.
-This allowed us to treat different RAG elements—such as Chunking Methods, Retrieval Methods, and Evaluation Methods—as interchangeable "strategies."
-This decoupled the core logic from specific implementations, making the system incredibly flexible and easy to extend.
+A core architectural decision was the extensive use of the Strategy pattern (*Oblikovni obrazac Strategija*).
+This diagram shows how the main Service (*Servis*) uses a common Interface (*Sučelje*) to interact with interchangeable strategies (*Strategija1, 2, 3*).
+This decoupled the core logic from specific implementations of our RAG and chunking methods, making the system incredibly flexible.

 <p align="center">
   <img src="assets/strategy.jpg" alt="Strategy Design Pattern for RAG" width="900"/>